Terms of Service and Rules

 - Must not post swear words in such a way as to circumvent the forum's built in swear word removal system (including signatures).

 - Most not post any images or text which are pornographic or otherwise inappropriate for the viewing by younger and older people alike.
+We operate the same PG rules as facebook and Instagram - all inappropriate content will be removed at the moderators discretion.

 - Must not promote websites which contain inappropriate material.